 Pipeline systems can range from relatively simple systems that pump a short distance to one trough or to very extensive systems running many kilometres and feeding multiple troughs.
 Considerations when designing a shallow buried pasture pipeline include:

 - Discharge requirements (flow);

 - Elevation difference: source to distribution including variation along route;

 - Monitoring, maintenance or back-up water/electrical supply; and

 - Future expansion, if applicable.

 Pipelines may be an economical solution to water quality and quantity issues.
 Shallow-buried pipelines are for summer use only and will need to be blown out in the fall so they do not freeze.
-Shallow-buried pipelines are eligible under the Farm and Ranch Water Infrastructure Program (FRWIP).
-Interested producers should review the detailed program information to manage expectations around eligibility, regulatory permits or approvals and eligible costs.
+Shallow-buried pipelines are eligible for funding under the Farm and Ranch Water Infrastructure Program (FRWIP).
+Interested producers can review the detailed program information to manage expectations around eligibility, regulatory permits or approvals and eligible costs.
 Pipelines must be buried to be eligible and certain components such as power/electrical costs are not covered under the program.